Saudi Arabian Military Forces: Military industry

 The vast majority of Saudi Arabia's military equipment is imported from European and North American suppliers.
 However, the Al-Fahd Infantry fighting vehicle and the Al-Faris 8–400 armored personnel carrier, used by Saudi land forces, were manufactured by the Abdallah Al Faris Company for Heavy Industries, based in Dammam.

-Also, Al-Kaser and Al-Mansour armored vehicles and the Al-Masmak MRAP which has achieved very high protection, all are Saudi-made Ashibl 1 and Ashibl 2 are Saudi-made armored vehicles used by the Royal Saudi Land Forces and the kingdom's most elite special operations units of Battalion 85.
-Saudi Arabia has also recently unveiled the new Tuwaiq MRAP.
+In addition, domestically produced armored vehicles include the Al-Kaser and Al-Mansour models, as well as the Al-Masmak MRAP, which is designed to provide high levels of protection.
+The Ashibl 1 and Ashibl 2 are also Saudi-made armored vehicles used by the Royal Saudi Land Forces and specialized units such as Battalion 85.
+Saudi Arabia has also unveiled the Tuwaiq MRAP.

+As part of the objectives of Vision 2030, Saudi Arabia has sought to expand the localization of its military industries.
+The localization rate of military spending increased from approximately 2% in 2016 to 24.89% by the end of 2024, alongside the establishment of local manufacturing facilities and partnerships with international defense companies such as Lockheed Martin.

-Saudi Arabian Military Industries signed a Memorandum of Understanding with ROSOBORONEXPORT for the local production of the 9M133 Kornet-EM anti-tank guided missile (ATGM) system, the TOS-1A advanced multiple rocket launcher and AGS-30 automatic grenade launchers with grenades and Kalashnikov AK-103.
+Saudi Arabian Military Industries (SAMI) signed a Memorandum of Understanding with Rosoboronexport for the local production of the 9M133 Kornet-EM anti-tank guided missile (ATGM) system, the TOS-1A advanced multiple rocket launcher and AGS-30 automatic grenade launchers with grenades and Kalashnikov AK-103.